-The ADSP-218x family development software supports the declaration and use of a simple data structure: one-dimensional arrays (or buffers).
+The ADSP-2100 Family Development Software supports the declaration and use of a simple data structure: one-dimensional arrays, or buffers.
 The array may contain a single value (a variable) or multiple values (an array).
 In addition, the array may be used as a circular buffer.
 Here is a brief discussion of each instance, with an example of how they are declared and used in assembly language.
-Complete syntax for all assembler directives is given in the Assembler Manual for ADSP-218x & ADSP-219x Family DSPs.
+Complete syntax for all assembler directives is given in the ADSP-2100 Family Assembler Tools Manual.